Are 26,000 Jobs at Risk as MAS Holdings Moves to Shut down factories?

 To verify this, we contacted a senior official at MAS Holdings.

 He explained that on February 19, 2026, MAS management informed Methliya factory employees about the company’s future plans.
-Due to a long-term slowdown in the garment sector, the factory will stop producing garments and will instead be used for fabric production.
+The factory will shift its focus from garment production to fabric production due to a long-term slowdown in the garment sector.

 The decision considered the factory’s location and facilities.
 In the future, the Methliya site will be used to increase MAS’s fabric output through processes like weaving, dyeing, and finishing.
 The goal is to keep the company stable and reduce any long-term impact on the group from the downturn in the garment sector.

-We also inquired about the impact of this operational change on the employees of the Methliya factory and about the number of workers currently employed there.
+We also enquired about the impact of this operational change on the employees of the Methliya factory and about the number of workers currently employed there.

 We were informed that the Methliya facility employed around 2,200 workers.
 All employees have been given the option to either transfer to another MAS factory in Sri Lanka or to work at a MAS facility in Jordan, depending on their preference.
 Employees who agree to transfer to another facility are also offered an additional incentive equivalent to three months’ salary.